KhaspaPriyatham/LedgerLens/BUILD_NOTE.md

   are computed in-memory over a bounded deque — correct for a single replica; multi-replica deployment would need Redis or Prometheus queries instead.
+- CI (`.github/workflows/deploy.yml`) builds and starts the full Docker Compose stack on every push as a smoke test, but doesn't deploy anywhere external — there's no live cloud environment for this build.
+  Deploying to Cloud Run, Render, or Railway is documented as the next step but wasn't executed from the development environment used here.
+- Reviewer corrections to top-level fields (e.g. vendor) are applied directly; corrections to nested line-item fields are recorded in an audit trail but not yet rewritten into the structured `line_items` array.
+- Rolling metrics (`throughput_docs_per_minute`, `auto_approval_rate`)
+  are computed in-memory over a bounded deque — correct for a single replica; multi-replica deployment would need Redis or Prometheus queries instead.
 - A live `gcloud run deploy` was not executed from the development environment (no GCP credentials there); the Dockerfile and workflow file are written and locally verified to build correctly, but the